HOW TO HELP A FRIEND

 - Not blaming them

 - Telling them they deserve to be safe.
-Physical violence in a relationship is never acceptable.
+Violence in a relationship is never acceptable.
 Remind them that no one deserves to be abused.

 - Going over a safety plan with them